serverless/blog/posts/2017-11-13-crdt-explained-supercharge-serverless-at-edge.md

   - RussellSullivan
 ---

-You all read this blog, and probably consider yourself to be pretty well versed in serverless concepts.
+You all read this blog, and are probably pretty familiar with serverless concepts.
 But few of you are likely to be fluent in [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

-It’s okay, they’re new.
+It’s okay, they’re super new.
 Like, *new* new.
+But CRDTs are quickly gaining traction, and well worth reading up on.

-I’m [Kuhirō](http://www.kuhiro.com) founder Russell Sullivan, and I’m here to yank these concepts out of the lofty academia-sphere and place them squarely in the ‘what can I use these for’ engineering-sphere.
+I’m [Kuhirō](http://www.kuhiro.com) founder Russell Sullivan; I’m here to yank these concepts out of the lofty academia-sphere, and place them squarely in the ‘what can I use these for’ engineering-sphere.

 By the end of this post, you will be the foremost CRDT expert you know (unless you know [Jared Short](https://twitter.com/ShortJared)).

 In this post, we’re going to do two things: set the stage by defining a few high-level CRDT concepts, and then take a deep dive by walking step-by-step through a CRDT video explainer.